JMCanning78/MahjongSite/README.md

 come through with a link to validate the user account.
 That account will automatically be granted admin privileges (which can later be taken away by any user with admin privileges).

+1. When you want to run the web server for a long time and keep the log in a file such as `web.log`, run `/path/to/MahjongSite/main.py 8888 > web.log 2>&1 &` The `2>&1` near the end puts both the standard output and standard error text into the same log file.
+You can look at the contents of this file with tools like `tail web.log` and `less web.log` to track server activity and debug issues.

 History